 Pentagon faces demands for details on deadly attack in Niger

-WASHINGTON (AP) — Members of Congress demanded answers Thursday two weeks after an ambush in the African nation of Niger killed four U.S. soldiers, with one top lawmaker even threatening subpoenas.
+WASHINGTON (AP) — Members of Congress are demanding answers two weeks after an ambush in the African nation of Niger killed four U.S. soldiers, with one top lawmaker even threatening subpoenas.
 The White House defended the slow pace of information, saying an investigation would eventually offer clarity about a tragedy that has morphed into a political dispute in the United States.

 Among the unresolved inquiries: Why were the Americans apparently caught by surprise?
 Why did it take two additional days to recover one of the four bodies after the shooting stopped?
 Was the Islamic State responsible?